Ali Mohsen al-Ahmar: Political and military career

 Ali Mohsen al-Ahmar started his military career in Al-Maghawir Brigade, as a leader of an infantry company in 1970, then he joined the 1st Armored Brigade and became a commander of a tank company in 1975, he became a commander of the independent 4th Tank battalion in 1977.

 He was close to Ali Abdullah Saleh since 1973, and when Saleh seized power in 1978, Mohsen was promoted to full colonel in 1979 and given command of one of the Armoured Brigade.
 In 1983 he became Chief of Staff of the 1st Armoured Division, as well as the command of the 1st Brigade of the 1st Armored Division.
 He became a commander of North-Western Military District on 8 January 1995.
 On 22 January 2001, he was appointed as a commander of 1st Armoured Division and North-Western Military District.
-He became a President's Advisor for Defence and Security Affairs on 10 April 2013.
+He became the President's Advisor for Defence and Security Affairs on 10 April 2013.

-In 2004 President Ali Abdullah Saleh assigned him to lead the military operations against the Houthi militia.
+In 2004 President Ali Abdullah Saleh assigned him to lead the military operations against the Houthis.

 He served as a chief of the Local Council for Cooperative Development of Sanhan District – Sana'a Governorate in 1975, for three sessions—each one for a period of three years.
 In 1980 he was a member of the committee of National Dialogue that drafted the National Covenant which was considered the universal document for all political components that were subject to General People's Congress party.

 In 1980 Mohsen participated in establishing the General People's Congress party, chaired by President Ali Abdullah Saleh, and he was a member of the Standing Committee of GPC for three consecutive sessions from 1980 to 1989.
 Afterwards he became a member of the Defense Committee of GPC party.

 Mohsen was a primary and effective member of the preparing committee for the Yemeni unification during the negotiation process, and he participated in the integration and restructuring of the Armed Forces of Yemen after unification.
 He was assigned as a Deputy Chief of joint Yemeni-Saudi Military Committee for addressing the security and military balance between the two countries, and resolving the border issues.

-Mohsen is known to have Salafi leanings and to support a more radical Islamic political agenda than Ali Abdullah Saleh.
+Mohsen is known to have Salafi leanings and to support a more Islamic political agenda than Ali Abdullah Saleh.
 He has powerful supporters in Saudi Arabia and has aided the Saudis in establishing Wahhabi/Salafi institutions in the Zaydi heartland of Sa'dah creating internal tension.